 On May 12, 2020, Defendant Williams filed his Answer and Affirmative Defenses to the Commission's Complaint in which he denied the Commission's substantive allegations and set forth 13 affirmative defenses (Doc.
 56).
-On May 28, 2020, the Commission filed its Motion for Judgment of Permanent Injunction following the Receiver's execution of a Consent Judgment on behalf of the various Receivership Entities named in the Complaint.
-Doc.
-86. The Commission and Williams mediated this case on August 28, 2020, which resulted in an impasse (Doc.
+On May 28, 2020, the Commission filed its Motion for Judgment of Permanent Injunction (Doc.
+86) following the Receiver's execution of a Consent Judgment on behalf of the various Receivership Entities named in the Complaint, and the Court entered that Consent Judgment on November 5, 2020 (Doc.
+156).
+The Commission and Williams mediated this case on August 28, 2020, which resulted in an impasse (Doc.
 132).